-It’s a bit hard to see from my photo, but Jemma el-Fnaa is the main square in Marrakech and it is filled with stalls.
-At night, there are hundreds of stalls which come alive and cook up some incredible Moroccan food.
-It is fun to explore the stalls and figure out which ones take your fancy.
-The sound of music and excited chatter mixed with smoke and cooking smells makes this a delight for your senses.
+It's a bit hard to see from this photo, but Jemma el-Fnaa is the main square in Marrakech and it is filled with stalls.
+At night, there are hundreds of restaurant stalls which come alive and cook up some incredible Moroccan food.
+It is fun to explore them all and figure out which ones take your fancy (or have no shame like me and eat multiple meals at different places).
+The sound of music and excited chatter mixed with smoke and cooking aromas makes this a delight for your senses.

 9. Cook with locals

-If you can, get some Moroccan locals to show you how to cook some of the amazing food.
-It tastes way better when you’ve helped make it yourself.
-This isn’t a meal I helped prepare, but one that a lovely man at the school brought in for the volunteers to eat.
+If you can, have some Moroccan locals to show you how to cook the amazing food.
+It tastes way better when you've helped make it yourself, and food really is a fantastic way to get to know a place.
+This isn't a meal I helped prepare, but one that a lovely man at the school brought in for the volunteers to eat.
 It was so good!
 And if you remember the recipes, you can take some of the flavours of Morocco home with you.